ORAL HISTORY INTERVIEW WITH PURVI SHAH

 TRANSCRIPT

-SHAH: I feel like there's often a sense of just being in this current moment and that not seeing the history before, and also particularly not necessarily seeing the intersections of API history with global politics, with U.S. foreign policy decisions, and also movements of solidarity with other communities.
-One of the things that I think has been so important to me for Kundiman is the connection we have with Cave Canem, with Mizna, with CantoMundo, and other organizations that are here to support various communities.
-And I think that ecosystem is also very connected to the intertwined struggles for civil rights, for racial justice, for LGBTQ rights, and so I think the work of Kundiman is to support writers but also I think this ecosystem is really crucial.
-And for me, for example, I had the opportunity to be in Cave Canem's "Writing across Cultures Workshop" with Eduardo [C.] Corral, and I think those spaces are also really important, and one thing I would love to see, as we continue to grow is, how do we do more work in solidarity?
-How do we do more work across communities and cultures where we know we're all striving for enhancing equity, for a sense of what liberation looks like for our communities?
+SHAH: I feel like there's often a sense of just being in this current moment -- and not seeing the history before and also particularly not necessarily seeing the intersections of API history with global politics, with U.S. foreign policy decisions, and movements of solidarity with other communities.
+One of the things that has been so important to me for Kundiman is the connection we have with Cave Canem, with Mizna, with CantoMundo, and other organizations that are here to support various communities.
+That ecosystem is very connected to the intertwined struggles for civil rights, for racial justice, for LGBTQ rights.
+I think the work of Kundiman is to support writers -- but also this ecosystem is really crucial.
+And for me, for example, I had the opportunity to be in Cave Canem's "Writing across Cultures Workshop" with Eduardo [C.] Corral, and I think those spaces are really important.
+One thing I would love to see as we continue to grow is: how do we do more work in solidarity?
+How do we do more work across communities and cultures -- where we know we're all striving for enhancing equity, for a sense of what liberation looks like for our communities?

 INTERVIEW EXCERPT 3